Splendour of Asian Sculpture

-This fine casting of the historical Buddha Sakyamuni reveals the high technical skill and artistic refinement of Sukhothai masters, showcasing well-balanced proportions, pure lines and a radiating energy.
-The Sukhothai kingdom, covering most of present day Thailand, was established in the 13th century and ruled until the beginning of the 15th.
+This fine casting of the historical Buddha Sakyamuni reveals the renowned technical skill and artistic refinement of Sukhothai masters, showing well-balanced proportions, pure lines and a radiating energy.
+The Sukhothai kingdom, covering most of present-day Thailand, was established in the 13th century and ruled until the beginning of the 15th.
 Few works of art remain of this glorious period and only six dated images of the Sukhothai style are known to this day.
-Classic Sukhothai characteristics – all seen in the present sculpture – are large curls, pronounced ears, the lines of the eyebrows flowing into the fine bridge of the Buddha’s nose, a shawl draped over the left shoulder, elegant hands with fingers of different lengths, and a smooth polished surface.
+Classic Sukhothai characteristics are evident in the large curls, pronounced ears, the lines of the eyebrows flowing into the fine bridge of Buddha’s nose, a shawl draped over the left shoulder, elegant hands with fingers of different lengths, and a smooth polished surface.

 Sold to the Metropolitan Museum, New York